daniel-constantinmarin-glitch/BankingApp/docs/AUTH.md

 # Authentication Overview

-A user logs in using username and password
+A user logs in using username and password.
-The server verifies the credentials
+The server verifies the credentials.
-A JWT is generated and returned to the client
+A JWT is generated and returned to the client.
-The client includes the token in subsequent requests The server validates the token before processing the request
+The client includes the token in subsequent requests.
+The server validates the token before processing the request.

 # Login Endpoint
 ## Authenticate User